 - where more than 50% of the flats in the property are held by qualifying tenants.

 If you are the owner of your leasehold flat you will be a qualifying tenant.
 Where the property being sold comprises a mix of residential flats and business tenants such as offices and shops, the qualifying tenants (but not the business tenants) have the right of first refusal if 50% or more of the internal floor area (excluding common areas such as staircases, landings etc) is in residential use.

 However, some properties are exempt altogether.
 These include properties held by landlords who reside in the property and landlords who are housing authorities.

-The process is started by the landlord sending a formal offer notice to the flat owners, under section 5 of the Landlord and Tenant Act 1987 (called a ‘section 5 Notice’).
-The residential leaseholders need to act quickly to decide if they want to accept the offer, and then accept the offer within a strict timescale, usually 2 months.
+The process is started by the landlord sending a formal offer notice to the flat owners, under section 5 of the Act.
+The residential leaseholders need to act quickly to make a decision.
+Acceptance of the offer requires a majority of the qualifying tenants to work together, and is subject to a strict timescale, usually 2 months.

 “I would like to thank you for your expertise and speed [in the recent matter].”
 HT, November 2018